Skip to content

 How does it impact fertility?

-Because DHEA is a building block for hormones that lead to estrogen, it is intimately involved in the development of eggs (ovulation).
+Because DHEA is a precursor to hormones that lead to estrogen, it is intimately involved in the development of eggs (ovulation).
 So you need a certain amount of it for healthy egg development.
 DHEA levels decline as we age.
 The other function of the androgens in egg development is to act as moderators.
 Rather than having an egg only influenced by estrogen and popping out too quickly before it fully matures, Dehydroepiandrosterone and testosterone put the brakes on (lightly) to slow the egg down and give it time to develop fully.
 However, too much DHEA (as is often the case in PCOS) can inhibit ovulation.

 How do I know if DHEA would be helpful for me?